PNA Azopardo (GC-25): History

 In 1986 she was assigned to the “Prefectura de Zona del Mar Argentino Norte” based in Bahía Blanca, being relocated to Buenos Aires in 1988.
 Between March and September 2000 she was overhauled at Río Santiago Shipyard.

 As of 2016, she is based at Puerto Nuevo, part of the Port of Buenos Aires.

+In 2019, the patrol boat was modernised at Tandanor shipyard.
+This included updating its sensors, work on water treatment plants, replacing sheet metal and adapting the bathrooms for female staff, among other things.